 We all know sleeping on planes is not the best rest you will ever get.
 It is really hard to get quality sleep during a flight.
 Sleeping on an airplane can be very difficult, but is extremely important for surviving long flights, mostly to pass some time!
-These tips will help you with how to actually sleep on an airplane.
+Here is the ultimate flight sleep checklist, so you can actually get sleep on an airplane!

 On some flights, you might unfortunately get stuck behind a crying toddler, or a kid kicking your seat every five minutes.
 Maybe you got the miserable middle seat next to two strangers.
 Whatever the circumstance, we are here to help!

-With these tips, you will find sleeping on an airplane to be much easier than you thought, and you will learn exactly how to actually sleep on an airplane!
+With these tips, you will find sleeping on an airplane to be much easier than you thought, and you will learn the best ultimate flight sleep checklist!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.